awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-indexing.md

 Before you can search data, you must *index* it\.
 Indexing is the method by which search engines organize data for fast retrieval\.
 The resulting structure is called, fittingly, an index\.

 In Elasticsearch, the basic unit of data is a JSON *document*\.
-Within an index, Elasticsearch organizes documents into *types* \(arbitrary data categories that you define\) and identifies them using a unique *ID*\.
+Within an index, Elasticsearch identifies each document using a unique *ID*\.

 A request to the `_index` API looks like the following:

 ```
-PUT elasticsearch_domain/index/type/id
+PUT elasticsearch_domain/index/_doc/id
 { "A JSON": "document" }
 ```

-A request to the `_bulk` API looks a little different, because you specify the index, type, and ID in the bulk data:
+A request to the `_bulk` API looks a little different, because you specify the index and ID in the bulk data:

 ```
 POST elasticsearch_domain/_bulk
-{ "index": { "_index" : "index", "_type" : "type", "_id" : "id" } }
+{ "index": { "_index" : "index", "_id" : "id" } }
 { "A JSON": "document" }
 ```